pvonmoradi/weechat-discord/README.md

 ```

 ### MacOS
-Weechat does not search for mac dynamic libraries (.dylib) by default, this can be fixed by adding dylibs to the plugin search path,
+Weechat does not search for macos dynamic libraries (.dylib) by default, this can be fixed by adding `.dylib`s to the plugin search path,

 ```
 /set weechat.plugin.extension ".so,.dll,.dylib"